Managing Mental Health in Remote Environments

 The days are blurring together.
 Your dress shoes are starting to gather dust.
 “Business Unusual” has challenged you in more ways than one – from working at home to altering your daily routine.
 It’s time to take a moment for yourself.

 Mental health is crucial daily, especially in times of crisis.
-In stressful times (i.e., the coronavirus pandemic), our lives undergo several changes that can make it tough to adapt.
-Additionally, working from home can become particularly isolating.
+In stressful times (like, the coronavirus pandemic), our lives undergo several changes that can make it tough to adapt.
+Additionally, working from home can become particularly isolating, especially for those that are not used to remote working.

 There are several ways to integrate mental health best practices into your daily life.